• Skip to primary navigation

 footnote

-The world will to you, “We need justice.”
-Investigate.
-Find truth beyond the stories you are told.
+The world will say to you, “We need justice.”
+Investigate. truth beyond the stories you are told.
 Find truth beyond the way things seem.
 Ask, “Why?”
 Ask, “Is this fair?”
 Ask, “How did we get here?”
 Do this with compassion.
 Do this with forgiveness.
 Learn to forgive others.
-Start by truly how to forgive yourself.
-We are all more than our mistakes. are all more than who we were yesterday.
+Start by truly learning how to forgive yourself.
+We are all more than mistakes.
+We are all more than who we were yesterday.
 We are all deserving of our dignity.
 See yourself in others.
-Recognize that your justice is my justice, and mine is yours. can be no liberation for one of us if the other is not free.
+Recognize that your justice is my justice, and is yours.
+There can be no liberation for one of us if the other is not free.

 (Applause)

 The world will say to you, “We need to heal the planet.”
-Start by saying, “No, thank you.
+Start saying, “No, thank you.
 I don’t need a plastic bag.”
-Recycle, reuse.
-Start by picking up one piece of trash on block.
+Recycle, reuse. by picking up one piece of trash on your block.

 footnote

-James Baldwin said, “Everything now, we must assume is in our own hands; we have no right assume otherwise.”
+James Baldwin said, “Everything now, must assume is in our own hands; we have no right to assume otherwise.”
 This has always been true.

 footnote

 Whether it’s Hurricane Katrina, Harvey, Irma or Maria, people did not say, “There is so much damage.
 What should I do?”
 They got to work on what they could do.
-Those with boats got in their boats and loading in every woman, man and child they came across. and far, people gave their dollars, they gave their cents, they gave their hearts, they gave their spirit.
+Those with boats got in their boats and started loading in every woman, man and child came across.
+Near and far, people gave their dollars, gave their cents, they gave their hearts, they gave their spirit.

-We spend so much thinking we don’t have the power to change the world.
+We spend so much time thinking we don’t have the power to the world.
 We forget that the power to change someone’s life is always in our hands.
-Change-making does not belong one group of people; it belongs to all of us.
-You don’t have to wait on anyone to tell you that you in this.
+Change-making does not belong to one group of people; it belongs to of us.
+You don’t have to wait on anyone to tell you that you are in this.
 Begin.
-Start by doing what you can with what you’ve got, you are and in your own way.
+Start doing what you can with what you’ve got, where you and in your own way.

 footnote

-We don’t have to heroes, wear a uniform, call ourselves activists or get to participate.
+We don’t have to be heroes, wear a uniform, call ourselves activists or elected to participate.
 We just have to be brave enough to care.

 “Be good to as many people as possible.”